 An ADU loan is interest only, advanced monthly, for a maximum term of 12 months.

 ADU eligible, permitted, existing single-family home, with owner occupied as primary residence.

 How to get started

 So we can direct you better, lets first find out what phase you are in with getting started on buidling your new ADU.

 - Are you looking for building ideas, and need direction on how to get started, or have have plans but need a project manager?
-If so, visit Hello Housing (A One Stop Shop for building an ADU) and ask about how they can help you by conducting a remote session to verify the feasibility of building an ADU on your property, and what you need to do to begin exploring this option.
+If so, visit Hello Housing (A One Stop Shop for building an ADU) or EPA CAN DO (if you live in East Palo Alto) and ask about how they can help you by conducting a remote session to verify the feasibility of building an ADU on your property, and what you need to do to begin exploring this option.
 They can help you with design, plans, project management, etc. You can also visit your local planning department to check ADU feasibility and obtain development standards.

 - Do you already have plans and a project manager and just need financing?
 Fantastic you are almost ready to get started.
 Click here to apply for your ADU HELOC financing and upon receipt of your application a home loan expert will contact you to shedule a consultation.

 Get in touch with a SMCU mortgage expert